 Information about weaning from your brace

 You will have been wearing your brace daily for a number of weeks to support your back and prevent movement around the fracture site.
-Your fracture has now healed and you can remove the brace.
+At your final appointment you will be advised about whether you can start to wean from your brace.

 It is completely normal to feel stiff initially in the affected part of your spine, this will improve as your activity levels increase which could take a few weeks.

 Low impact exercises such as swimming, cycling and yoga are recommended.
 It is advised that you begin with a very short period of exercise and build up gradually so that you can monitor whether the exercise feels helpful or not.
 For example, swim a few lengths and increase by a length or 2 each time you swim, or cycle for 10 minutes and add a couple of minutes each time you ride your bicycle.
 Returning to more high impact activities, for example, horse riding or mountain biking, should be discussed on an individual basis at your follow-up appointment.

 It is normal to experience some discomfort when you increase your activity levels or start a new exercise.
 Usually this is just the muscles and joints getting used to the new movements and adjusting.
 If you experience severe pain after an exercise please stop until the pain settles and then gently reintroduce the activity.

 After you have had a fracture in your spine, you may feel worried about returning to activity.
 This can lead to you restricting your movement or moving in an abnormal way.
 Avoiding normal movement after the fracture has healed may cause your pain and stiffness to be worse and so it is important to try and move as naturally as possible.
 Feeling anxious about your movement can increase the tension in your muscles which in itself can be painful.
 If you are feeling anxious it may help to try a relaxation exercise such as the one below to help reduce the tension in your body.
 This can be done at any stage in your recovery.